JUMP TO A TOPIC

 You file your mesothelioma claim against the asbestos manufacturing companies who are responsible for your cancer.
 These companies hid the dangers of asbestos from Americans, and they owe you compensation.

 How much does a mesothelioma claim pay?

-The amount of your mesothelioma claim depends on numerous factors, such as your age, where you live and the size of your immediate family.
+The amount of your mesothelioma claim depends on numerous factors, such as your age, where you live, your occupation, and the years and length of time exposed to asbestos.
 The most important factor is your asbestos exposure history.

 What are the different types of mesothelioma claims?

 The types of mesothelioma claims include personal injury claims, wrongful death claims and asbestos trust fund claims.

 How long do mesothelioma claims take?